arc2qgis/lyrxtoqml/readme.md

 If  the installation method fails for you, you can compress the `plugin/qlyrx` into a **.zip** file and use the **install from zip** method within the QGIS plugin manager.

 The plugin is named **qlyrx**

-you can save styles read with it using builtin QGIS methods.
+You can save your styles, after creating the new symbology, as *.sld/*.qml files

-to use the plugin select a *.lyrx* file and the layer it should style.
+To use the plugin select a *.lyrx* file and the layer it should style.

 This plugin is provided under the [*MIT License*](LICENSE)